pavelkomarov/pavelkomarov.github.io/_writing/cats.md

 - Plumpkin -- when he’s being fat and lazy
 - Pompkin -- when he’s being too proud of himself
 - Grumpkin -- when he’s grumpy
-- PumPum -- Purr-rum-pum-pum-pum when he's a little drummer kitty
+- PumPum -- purr-rum-pum-pum-pum when he's a little drummer kitty

 ##### Vocal and Body Language
 - Tail up, fluffed, and slightly hooked -- happy to see you